 In the year since we originally wrote this post, Xiaomi has made a few privacy changes.
 In May 2021, Xiaomi confirmed that since the 12.1.4 and 3.4.3 updates, data collection in incognito mode is turned off by default in both the Mi and Mint browsers.
 The initial conclusion that users had to opt out stemmed from confusion about the data collection toggle in both apps.
 As previously stated, tapping on “Enhanced Incognito mode” was actually designed to let users opt in, not out.

 Xiaomi has also gone so far as to launch a new Trust Center dedicated to a transparent relationship.
 It features security, privacy, compliance, and transparency sections so you can investigate exactly how Xiaomi operates and what it does with your information.
 Many of the site’s highest-level documents were uploaded around April 2022, but the site has gone quiet in the nine months since.
 It will be interesting to see if it picks back up around the launch of MIUI 14, but we haven’t seen any new documents drop surrounding MIUI 14, even as it continues to reach more devices.

 The US has also removed Xiaomi from its list of boycotted companies following a successful challenge in federal court.
 As you might remember, the company joined the list in the sunset days of the Trump administration.
-A judge blocked the move in early March, and now the saga has come to an end in Xiaomi’s favor.
+A judge blocked the move in early March, and now the saga has ended in Xiaomi’s favor.